Insanity defense: Victoria

-the mental impairment affected the accused so they either did not understand the nature and quality of the conduct, or did not know that it was wrong.

 These requirements are almost identical to the M'Naghten Rules, substituting "mental impairment" for "disease of the mind".

 New South Wales

 In New South Wales, the defence has been renamed the 'Defence of Mental Illness' in Part 4 of the Mental Health (Forensic Provisions) Act 1990.
 However, definitions of the defence are derived from M'Naghten's case and have not been codified.
 Whether a particular condition amounts to a disease of the mind is not a medical but a legal question to be decided in accordance with the ordinary rules of interpretation.
 This defence is an exception to the Woolmington v DPP (1935) 'golden thread', as the party raising the issue of the defence of mental illness bears the burden of proving this defence on the balance of probabilities.
 Generally, the defence will raise the issue of insanity.
 However, the prosecution can raise it in exceptional circumstances: R v Ayoub (1984).

 Australian cases have further qualified and explained the M'Naghten Rules.
-The NSW Supreme Court has held there are two limbs to the M'Naghten Rules, that the accused did not know what he was doing, or that the accused did not appreciate that what he was doing was morally wrong, in both cases the accused must be operating under a 'defect of reason, from a disease of the mind'.
+The NSW Supreme Court has held there are two limbs to the M'Naghten Rules, that the accused did not know what he was doing, or that the accused did not appreciate that what he was doing was morally wrong, in both cases the accused must be operating under a "defect of reason, from a disease of the mind".
 The High Court in R v Porter stated that the condition of the accused's mind is relevant only at the time of the actus reus.
 In Woodbridge v The Queen the court stated that a symptom indicating a disease of the mind must be prone to recur and be the result of an underlying pathological infirmity.
 A 'defect of reason' is the inability to think rationally and pertains to incapacity to reason, rather than having unsound ideas or difficulty with such a task.
-Examples of disease of the mind include Arteriosclerosis (considered so because the hardening of the arteries affects the mind.
+Examples of disease of the mind include arteriosclerosis (considered so because the hardening of the arteries affects the mind).